sanelson/py3exiv2/py3exiv2/doc/_build/html/_sources/api.rst.txt

 pyexiv2.xmp
 ###########

-This module provides the classes :class:`XmpTag` and :class:`XmpValueError` and the following three functions to handle the XMP name spaces.
+This module provides the classes :class:`XmpTag` and :class:`XmpValueError` and the following five functions to handle the XMP parser and name spaces.

+.. function:: pyexiv2.xmp.initialiseXmpParser()

+   Initialise the xmp parser.

+   Calling this method is usually not needed, as encode() and decode() will initialize the XMP Toolkit if necessary.

+   This function itself still is not thread-safe and needs to be called in a thread-safe manner (e.g., on program startup).

+.. function:: pyexiv2.xmp.closeXmpParser()

+   Close the xmp parser.

+   Terminate the XMP Toolkit and unregister custom namespaces.

+   Call this method when the XmpParser is no longer needed to allow the XMP Toolkit to cleanly shutdown.

 .. function:: pyexiv2.xmp.register_namespace(name, prefix)